cjgdev/midi-markdown/docs/developer-guide/architecture.md

 ## Introduction

-MIDI Markup Language (MML) is a human-readable, text-based format for creating and automating MIDI sequences.
-The implementation follows a **multi-stage compilation pipeline** that transforms MML source code into executable MIDI output or real-time playback.
+MIDI Markdown (MML) is a human-readable, text-based format for creating and automating MIDI sequences.
+The implementation follows a **multi-stage compilation pipeline** that transforms MMD source code into executable MIDI output or real-time playback.

 This document provides a comprehensive overview of the architecture, intended for developers who want to understand, maintain, or extend the codebase.